laurasimsdev/art-circle/README.md

 ## Introduction

 This ArtCircle app is built using the MVC Architecture.
 This full stack application has authentication to enable each user to login and have a personalized experience.
-The user will be able to upload artwork to share with the community, and to give an receive feedback and comments on the artwork.
+The user will be able to upload artwork to share with the community, and to give and receive feedback on the artwork.

 ---